Brian Alainu'uese

-Rugby Union career

-Amateur career
+Club career

 Alainu'uese has been drafted to Glasgow Hawks in the Scottish Premiership for the 2017-18 season.

-Professional career

-Provincial career

 Alainu'uese first appeared for Waikato against Horowhenua-Kapiti in July 2013 after which he went on to make 6 appearances in that year's ITM Cup.
 Injury ruled him out of the following 2 seasons, however in 2016, injury-free he returned to the Waikato senior squad.